A Dynamic Energy Mix

 Oil and Natural Gas

-The use of oil and natural gas in the United States was growing rapidly in the early 1900's and unlike
+The use of oil and natural gas in the United States was

-used in space heating, electric power generation and as transportation fuels.
+By the mid-1900s oil and gas were widely used in space heating, electric power generation and as transportation fuels.

 Demand for oil and gas grew rapidly and they each surpassed coal in importance in the mid-1900's.